William Rempel: Non-fiction Work

 His most recent book, “The Gambler," debuted as a national bestseller.
 It is a narrative biography of Kirk Kerkorian, the media-shy billionaire and American business giant who transformed modern Hollywood and Las Vegas.
 Rempel's first book, Delusions of a Dictator – The Mind of Marcos as Revealed in His Secret Diaries, (Little Brown, 1993), chronicled the former president's rise to dictatorial power.
 It was revised and updated as an eBook titled Diary of a Dictator – Ferdinand & Imelda: The Last Days of Camelot, (Smashwords, 2015).
 His second book, At the Devil’s Table – The Untold Story of the Insider Who Brought Down the Cali Cartel.
 (Random House, 2011) was based on secret contacts spanning nearly a decade with a former cartel chief of security under federal witness protection.
 The book has since been translated into Spanish as En la Boca del Lobo (In the Jaws of the Wolf), Portuguese, Polish, Dutch and (soon) Italian.
 His story was featured in a public radio broadcast of This American Life (2012).

 Personal life

 Covering the 1989 Exxon Valdez oil spill in Alaska, he met Barbara Hyde Pierce, a CBS News producer from Saratoga Springs, New York.
 Four years later they were married in the same log church in Palmer, Alaska, where his mother and father were wed in 1946.
-He has three grown children and two grandchildren.
+He has three grown children and three grandchildren.
 The couple lives in Los Angeles.